Front-End-Mini-Projects/Website-Hidden-Rotating-Option/README.md

 # Website-Rotating-Article
-A Pretty, Fun, and Cool option to rotate your webpages.
+A Pretty, Fun, and Cool option to rotate your webpages for hidden links!

 * Moon - https://unsplash.com/photos/HQPJEEjHqSE